ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 TODO: Find a “positive” example and maybe move the manuals one in the drawbacks

-## Combining Polymorphic Variants and Simple Variants
+## Advanced: Combining Polymorphic Variants and Simple Variants

 A tag `` `A`` may be assumed to inhabit any type with additional tags, for instance `` `B`` or `` `C of string``.
 This summarized by the subtyping order where `` [ `A ]`` is smaller than ``` [ `A | `B ]``.